 - Is your plastic part more functional or aesthetic requirements such as a high gloss finish?

-- Does the plastic product need to be more flexible or more rigid?
+- Does the product need to be made from a flexible plastic or a more rigid plastic?

 - What plastic product regulatory requirements have to be met?